-Technology Collaborators

-Aruba, a Hewlett Packard Enterprise company Kudelski IoT Sandelman Software Works

-CableLabs NquiringMinds Silicon Labs
+660 Technology Collaborators 661 Aruba, a Hewlett Packard Foundries.io Open Connectivity Foundation (OCF) 662 Enterprise company Kudelski IoT Sandelman Software Works 663 CableLabs NquiringMinds SEALSO, a subsidiary of WISeKey 664 Cisco NXP Semiconductors Silicon Labs

-Cisco NXP Semiconductors WISeKey

-Foundries.io Open Connectivity Foundation (OCF)

-Table 3-2 summarizes the capabilities and components provided, or planned to be provided, by each partner/collaborator.
+Table 3-1 summarizes the capabilities and components provided, or planned to be provided, by each partner/collaborator.

-622 Table 3-2 Capabilities and Components Provided by Each Technology Partner/Collaborator
+Table 3-1 Capabilities and Components Provided by Each Technology Partner/Collaborator

-Collaborator Security Capability or Component Provided Aruba Infrastructure for trusted network-layer onboarding using the Wi-Fi Easy to the UXI cloud Connect protocol and application-layer onboarding to the UXI cloud.
+Collaborator Security Capability or Component Provided Aruba Infrastructure for trusted network-layer onboarding using the Wi-Fi Easy Connect protocol and application-layer onboarding to the UXI cloud.
 IoT devices for use with both Wi-Fi Easy Connect network-layer onboarding and application-layer onboarding.
 The UXI Dashboard provides for an "always-on" remote technician with near real-time data insights into network and application performance.
 CableLabs Infrastructure for trusted network-layer onboarding using the Wi-Fi Easy Connect protocol.
 IoT devices for use with both Wi-Fi Easy Connect network-layer onboarding and application-layer onboarding to the OCF security domain.
-Cisco Networking components to support various builds Foundries.io Factory software for providing birth credentials into secure storage on IoT devices and for transferring device bootstrapping information from device manufacturer to device purchaser Kudelski IoT Infrastructure for trusted application-layer onboarding of a device to the AWS IoT core.
+Cisco Networking components to support various builds.
+Foundries.io Factory software for providing birth credentials into secure storage on IoT devices and for transferring device bootstrapping information from device manufacturer to device purchaser.
+Kudelski IoT Infrastructure for trusted application-layer onboarding of a device to the AWS IoT core.
 The service comes with a cloud platform and a software agent that enables secure provisioning of AWS credentials into secure storage of IoT devices.

-Collaborator Security Capability or Component Provided NquiringMinds Service that performs ongoing monitoring of connected devices to ensure their continued authorization (i.e., continuous authorization service) NXP Semiconductors IoT devices with secure storage for use with both Wi-Fi Easy Connect and BRSKI network-layer onboarding.
+NquiringMinds Service that performs ongoing monitoring of connected devices to ensure their continued authorization (i.e., continuous authorization service).
+NXP Semiconductors IoT devices with secure storage for use with both Wi-Fi Easy Connect and BRSKI network-layer onboarding.
 Service for provisioning credentials into secure storage of IoT devices.
 Open Connectivity Foundation (OCF) Infrastructure for trusted application-layer onboarding to the OCF security domain using IoTivity, an open-source software framework that implements the OCF specification.
-Sandelman Software Works Infrastructure for trusted network-layer onboarding using BRSKI Silicon Labs Infrastructure for trusted network-layer onboarding to a Thread network that has access to other networks for application-layer onboarding.
-IoT device with secure storage for use with Thread network-layer onboarding.
-WISeKey Secure storage and development tools for creating software programs and applications for use with both Wi-Fi Easy Connect and BRSKI network-layer onboarding; certificate authority for signing device certificates
+Sandelman Software Works Infrastructure for trusted network-layer onboarding using BRSKI.
+Factory provisioning code that sends device ownership information and the device certificate to the MASA.
+SEALSQ, a subsidiary of WISeKey Secure storage elements, code, and software that simulates factory provisioning of birth credentials to those secure elements on IoT devices in support of both Wi-Fi Easy Connect and BRSKI network-layer onboarding; certificate authority for signing device certificates.
+Silicon Labs Infrastructure for connection to a Thread network that has access to other networks for application-layer onboarding.
+IoT device with secure storage for use with Thread network connection and application-layer onboarding using Kudelski IoT.

-Each of these technology partners and collaborators, as well as the relevant products and capabilities they bring to this trusted onboarding effort, are described in the following subsections.
-The NCCoE does not certify or validate products or services.
-We demonstrate the capabilities that can be achieved by using participants' contributed technology.
+- 668 Each of these technology partners and collaborators has described the relevant products and - capabilities it brings to this trusted onboarding effort in the following subsections.
+The NCCoE does not - 670 certify or validate products or services.
+We demonstrate the capabilities that can be achieved by using - 671 participants' contributed technology.

-3.4.1 Aruba, a Hewlett Packard Enterprise Company
+672 3.4.1 Aruba, a Hewlett Packard Enterprise Company